BattletechModders/TisButAScratch/README.md

 `InternalDmgInjuries` - List<Injury>, list of all possible injuries from internal structure damage.

-A note on injury healing time: the formula for injury healing time is `baseCostFromVanilla + (severity * severityCost) * injuryHealTimeMultiplier`
+A note on injury healing time: the formula for injury healing time is `baseCostFromVanilla + (severity * severityCost) * injuryHealTimeMultiplier`.